jaak-s/macau/README.md

 There is a plan to support Python wheel packages.
 Currently, we do not have one built yet.

 # Contributors
-In alphabetical order:
+- Jaak Simm (Macau C++ version, Cython wrapper, Macau MPI version)
-- Tom Vander Aa
+- Tom Vander Aa (OpenMP optimized BPMF)
-- Tom Haber
+- Tom Haber (Original BPMF code)
-- Jaak Simm